-Approved Connecting Churches are alerted when someone not affiliated with a church that is local to the family in need commits to help meet some or all of the family's need.
+For Connecting Churches: Approved Connecting Churches are alerted when someone not affiliated with a church that is local to the family in need commits to help meet some or all of the family's need.
 If the Connecting Church is equipped with a CarePortal Card, these responders will have the additional response option to "Fund Items" with a financial gift directly through the CarePortal platform.
 Without a CarePortal Card available, responders can only offer to "Provide Items" to local Connecting Churches, which requires the church to coordinate a way of getting the items from the responder to the family.
 See screenshot for the responder's view:

-Once someone commits to fund the items included on a request, one card-holding church will be able to commit to the responder's resources, triggering 100 percent of the donated funds to be transferred to their CarePortal Card so the items or services can be provided by the local church.
+Once someone commits to fund the items included on a request, one card-holding church will be able to commit to the responder's resources, triggering a transfer of 100 percent of the donated funds to their CarePortal Card so the items or services can be provided by that local church.

 See the FAQ section below for specific options and restrictions on how the CarePortal Card can be used.

 CarePortal Card Training Video